Common Names: Western honey bee, European honey bee.

 - Rapid swelling with itching, stinging, prickling pains.

-- Pains in swellings better for cold applications and worse for heat.
+- Painful swellings are relieved by cold applications and feel worse for heat.

 - Pink, waxy, transparent swellings.

 - Elevated, white wheals / hives / urticaria